 In addition to the insurances mentioned above, cover can be obtained by a parent in respect of school fees in the event of the death of the bread winner, and there are various Capital Plans and School Fees plans available.
 Advice on insurance and the above schemes can be obtained from the Bursar.

-All our games takers have been trained in First Aid procedures.
+All our sports coaches have been trained in First Aid procedures.

 These usually take place twice a term and are designed to provide a short break, and a rest, for both boys and staff alike.
-Boarders should be delivered back to school so that they can go to bed at the normal time on Sunday evening, and all should report to the School Matron on their return.
 It is the responsibility of parents to make arrangements for exeats and half terms; we assume that boys who live overseas will go to their guardian unless we are advised to the contrary.
 We are not able to give permission to parents who ask a boy to stay at an exeat by ringing the school to make this request.
 It must be done directly with the parents/guardians of the boys concerned, who should then give written permission for the arrangement to the school in advance.
 Dates for exeats, half terms, and the beginning and end of each term are published termly.

-Tier 4 Visa application for non-EEA overseas students Tier 4, points based system, is the generic visa category applicable to non-EEA students who wish to come to the UK to study in independent schools, the prep school age category is Child Students.
-Papplewick as a Tier 4 Sponsor will apply for a CAS (Confirmation of Acceptance of Studies) reference from the U.K. Border Agency which will be supplied to you in order that you may make a visa application.
+Child Student Visa application for overseas students A Child Student Visa is the generic visa category applicable to overseas students who wish to come to the UK to study in independent schools.
+Papplewick as a Sponsor will apply for a CAS (Confirmation of Acceptance of Studies) reference from the U.K. Border Agency which will be supplied to you in order that you may make a visa application.
 All registration payments and confirmation of entry deposits must be received before a CAS can be applied for as this information is needed for the CAS application.
 It is advisable to check with the Embassy in the country from which you are applying as to their particular requirements - as it does seem to vary, and in some cases proof of payment of fees in advance is requested, in which case the Bursary will need to be informed in order to supply the relevant invoices.
 Once a CAS has been issued it is valid for 6 months and you may apply up to 3 months before the entry date - it is advisable to apply as early as possible in case of any queries or further information being required, as the school office is closed during the school holidays.
-Once a tier 4 visa has been issued it will not expire until the end of your son's time at Papplewick, after which time you will need to apply through their Senior School.
+Once a Child Student visa has been issued it will not expire until the end of your son's time at Papplewick, after which time you will need to apply through their Senior School.
 Papplewick's UKBA Sponsors Licence no is 8N7W5B379.

 All overseas boys are required to have a UK guardian.